OCA/stock-logistics-workflow/stock_picking_backorder_policy/README.rst

 Usage
 =====

-To set a partner's backorder policy:

-1. Open the contact form and go to the *Sales & Purchase* tab.
-2. Set a *Backorder Policy* (Ask, Always or Never).
-It is shared with the contact's delivery addresses.
+On a transfer, set the *Backorder Policy* (Ask, Always or Never).

-On a transfer, the *Backorder Policy* defaults from the partner and can be adjusted manually.
 The value set here takes precedence over the value set on the operation type; if left empty, the operation type's value is used.

 When the transfer is validated with a missing quantity: